 Award-winning YA author Brandy Colbert's debut middle-grade novel about the only two black girls in town who discover a collection of hidden journals revealing shocking secrets of the past.

 Beach loving surfer Alberta has been the only black girl in town for years.
-Alberta's best friend Laramie is the closest thing she has to a sister but there are some things even she can't understand.
-When the Bed and Breakfast next door finally finds new owners, Alberta is ecstatic to learn the new family is black and they have a 12-year old daughter just like her.
+Alberta's best friend Laramie is the closest thing she has to a sister, but there are some things even she can't udnerstand.
+When the Bed and Breakfast next door finally finds new owners, Alberta is ecstatic to learn the new family is black, and they have a 12-year old daughter just like her.

 When the girls discover a collection of secret journals in Edie's attic, their curiosity gets the best of them and they put their differences aside.
-Soon they discover shocking and painful secrets and the role the unrelenting violence of racism played in it.
+Soon they discover shocking and painful secrets, and the role the unrelenting violence of s racism played in it.